calculix/ccx2paraview/README.md

 # Calculix to Paraview converter (frd to vtk/vtu)

-The main script is *ccx2paraview.py*.
-Together with *VTKWriter.py*, *VTUWriter.py* and *FRDParser.py* it converts [CalculiX](http://www.dhondt.de/) .frd-file to view and postprocess calculation results in [Paraview](https://www.paraview.org/).
+Converts [CalculiX](http://www.dhondt.de/) .frd-file to view and postprocess calculation results in [Paraview](https://www.paraview.org/).
 For each output interval generates separate file - it makes possible to animate time history.
-You'll need [Python 3](https://www.python.org/downloads/) with *numpy* to use this converter:

-    pip3 install numpy
+Generates Mises and Principal components for stress and strain tensors.

 <br/><br/>